Vanilla-OS/documentation/articles/en/almost-manpage.md

 Title: Almost Manpage
 Description: Manpage for the almost utility.
 PublicationDate: 2023-06-10
+Authors:
-Authors: Contributors of Vanilla OS
+  - Contributors of Vanilla OS
+Tags:
+  - almost
+  - manpage
 ---

 > Note: `almost` has been replaced with `abroot`.